 On July 5, 2016, we consummated the first closing under the Sabby Purchase Agreement, pursuant to which we sold to Sabby, and Sabby purchased an aggregate of \$3,151,000 worth of shares of Series B Convertible Preferred Stock, which shares of Series B Convertible Preferred Stock are convertible into approximately 3,151,000 shares of Common Stock, based on a fixed conversion price of \$1.00 per share on an as-converted basis.
 Under the terms of the Series B Convertible Preferred Stock, in no event shall shares of Common Stock be issued to Sabby upon conversion of the Series B Convertible Preferred Stock to the extent such issuances of shares of Common Stock would result in Sabby having ownership in excess of 4.99%.
-We also redeemed 1,779 shares of Series A Convertible Preferred Stock, representing 961,628 shares of Common Stock on an as-converted basis, for an aggregate price of \$1.779,012.
+We also redeemed 1,779 shares of Series A Convertible Preferred Stock, representing 961,628 shares of Common Stock on an as-converted basis, for an aggregate price of \$1,779,012.
 We also amended the Series D Common Stock Purchase Warrants to reduce the per share exercise price from \$2.46 per share to \$1.75 per share, and issued Maxim, our placement agent, Placement Agent Warrants for the purchase up to 27,440 shares of our Common Stock.

-Sabby's obligation to purchase shares of Series B Preferred Stock at the second closing under the Sabby Purchase Agreement is subject to stockholder approval to issue in excess of 19.99% of our Common Stock, which we obtained on July 29, 2016 and effectiveness of a registration statement covering the resale of the Series B Convertible Preferred Stock.
-At the second closing, upon the satisfaction of a number of conditions, none of which are under Sabby's control or that Sabby can cause not to be satisfied, we have agreed to sell, and Sabby is obligated to purchase, an aggregate of \$10,629,000 worth of shares of Series B Convertible Preferred Stock.
-The aggregate number of shares of Series B Convertible Preferred Stock.
-The aggregate number of shares of Series B Convertible Preferred Stock.
-The aggregate number of shares of Series B Convertible Preferred Stock.
-The aggregate number of shares of Series B Convertible Preferred Stock sold at the second closing shall be up to 10,629 shares, which are convertible into 10,629,000 shares of Common Stock, based on a fixed conversion price of \$1.00 per share on an asconverted basis.
-Under the terms of the Series B Convertible Preferred Stock to the extent such issuance of shares of Common Stock would result in Sabby having ownership in excess of 4.99%.
+The second closing under the Sabby Purchase Agreement is subject to stockholder approval to issue in excess of 19.99% of our Common Stock which we obtained on July 29, 2016 and effectiveness of a registration statement covering the resale of the Series B Convertible Preferred Stock.
+At the second closing, we have agreed to sell, and Sabby has agreed to purchase, up to an aggregate of \$10,629,000 worth of shares of Series B Convertible Preferred Stock.
+The aggregate number of shares of Series B Convertible Preferred Stock sold at the second closing shall be up to 10,629 shares, which are convertible into 10,629,000 shares of Common Stock, based on a fixed conversion price of \$1.00 per share on an as-converted basis.
+Under the terms of the Series B Convertible Preferred Stock, in no event shall shares of Common Stock be issued to Sabby upon conversion of the Series B Convertible Preferred Stock to the extent such issuance of shares of Common Stock would result in Sabby having ownership in excess of 4.99%.
 We also plan to redeem 6,001 shares of Series A Convertible Preferred Stock, representing 3,243,782 shares of Common Stock on an as-converted basis, for an aggregate price of \$6,000,988.
-We also plan to issue to Maxim additional Placement Agent Warrants for the purchase up to 92,560 shares of our Common Stock made and on the applicable Closing Date (as defined in the 2016 Sabby Purchase Agreement) of the representations and warranties of the Company contained herein (unless as of a specific date therein);
+We also plan to issue to Maxim additional Placement Agent Warrants for the purchase up to 92,560 shares of our Common Stock

-The second closing under the 2016 Sabby Purchase Agreement is contingent upon the satisfaction of the following customary closing conditions which have not been satisfied and which are not under Sabby's control or that Sabby can cause not to be satisfied:
+The second closing under the 2016 Sabby Purchase Agreement is contingent upon the satisfaction of the following customary closing conditions which have not been satisfied and which are not under Sabby's control:

-(i) the accuracy in all material respects (or, to the extent representations or warranties are qualified by materiality or Material Adverse Effect (as defined in the 2016 Sabby Purchase Agreement), in all respects) when
+(i) the accuracy in all material respects (or, to the extent representations or warranties are qualified by materiality or Material Adverse Effect (as defined in the 2016 Sabby Purchase Agreement), in all respects) when made and on the applicable Closing Date (as defined in the 2016 Sabby Purchase Agreement) of the representations and warranties of the Company contained herein (unless as of a specific date therein);